Job-Bouwhuis/WinterRose.WinterForge/README.md

     - `BeforeSerialize`
     - `BeforeDeserialize`
     - `AfterDeserialize`
-  - Hooks can be asynchronous (`async Task`), currently not awaited but planned as optional.
+  - Hooks can be asynchronous (`async Task`). by default they are fired and forgotten, but optionally they can be awaited before the serialization or deserialization process continues.

 - **Advanced Object Handling:**
   - Object reference ID system with aliasing and stack-based referencing for reuse.